kelu124/echomods/include/AddMyLogs.md

 * @todo put probe on the setup
 * @todo set the gain on the AFE using Doj v1.2
 * @todo use the GetSuppliersList function to list equipment suppliers
-* @todo map the /include/community persons on a python map https://peak5390.wordpress.com/2012/12/08/matplotlib-basemap-tutorial-plotting-points-on-a-simple-map/
+* @done map the /include/community persons on a python map https://peak5390.wordpress.com/2012/12/08/matplotlib-basemap-tutorial-plotting-points-on-a-simple-map/
 * @todo get stats from hackaday 1,2,GHMurgen,GHechomods,JOH

 #### 2017-07-01 More interest

-* @todo Add contributor map to RPI doc
+* @done Add contributor map to RPI doc
-* @todo Add different images from acquisitions to RPI doc
+* @done Add different images from acquisitions to RPI doc
 * @done Add the _@kelu include("/include/AddUSSDK.md")_ function to makedoc --> use for the RPI doc (contributor, set costs, intro ... and readmore)
-* @todo Complete the AddHistory with links for HAD
+* @done Complete the AddHistory with links for HAD
-* @todo add benchmark to gitbook resources
+* @done add benchmark to gitbook resources

 #### 2017-07-02 Testing the probe

 * Testing the counter for probe turns - see in the [probe readme](/retroATL3/) or see _Using this [arduino code](/retroATL3/data/32u4-ATL3_interface.ino) and  [results are here](/retroATL3/data/20170702-TestATLDuinoTerface.ipynb)_.
+* Added the [Pi article](https://kelu124.gitbooks.io/echomods/content/RPI.html) - support from Marc / Thomas ?
 =======